Best Time To Visit Northern Ireland: From Giants to Coastlines

 Summer in Northern Ireland, from June to August, is all about warm, sunny days with temperatures ranging from 59 F to 68 F (15 C to 20 C).
 Early summer starts around 60 F (16 C) and heats up to the high 60 F (20 C) by July and August.

-With up to 18 hours of daylight, this is the best time to visit northern Ireland to explore outdoor gems.
+With up to 18 hours of daylight, this is the best time to visit Northern Ireland to explore outdoor gems.
 The trails in the Rostrevor and Kilbroney Forest and the beautiful views of the Antrim coast await.

 You might get the occasional rain shower, but they’re usually quick and refreshing.
 Plus, with sunsets as late as 10:00 PM, your days feel endless, perfect for evening strolls and catching amazing sunsets.
-Summer’s warm weather and long, sunny days make it the best time to visit Northern Ireland for adventures, festivals, and scenic spots.

 Things To Do in Northern Ireland in Summer

-- Ride the famous Black Taxi Tour: Hop onto Belfast’s iconic black taxi tour that delves into the city’s rich history.
+Hop onto Belfast’s iconic black taxi tour that delves into the city’s rich history.
 Learn about “The Troubles,” see the colorful political murals, and hear firsthand stories from knowledgeable local guides.
 It’s an eye-opening experience that gives you a deeper understanding of Belfast's past and present.

-- Explore the stunning Antrim Coast: This scenic Antrim Coast tour is packed with breathtaking views, charming villages, and must-see attractions.
+This scenic Antrim Coast tour is packed with breathtaking views, charming villages, and must-see attractions.
 As you drive along the Causeway Coastal Route, you’ll pass through picturesque spots like Cushendun and Cushendall.
 These quaint villages are great for a quick stop to enjoy the coastal charm and maybe even a bit of local history.

-- Join a Belfast walking tour: Start your summer adventure with a Belfast walking tour of the city center.
+Start your summer adventure with a Belfast walking tour of the city center.
 Summer’s long days and pleasant weather make it the best time to visit Northern Ireland for a stroll through the city’s highlights.
 Explore historic landmarks, street art, and trendy spots.
 Don’t miss the Titanic Belfast museum, the bustling St. George’s Market, and the lively Cathedral Quarter.

-Autumn in Northern Ireland (September to November)
+Autumn in Northern Ireland: September to November

 In autumn, the parks and woodlands turn into a portrait of orange and red, making it one of the best times to visit Northern Ireland.
 Everywhere you turn, there’s a stunning backdrop for all your adventures.